toninorsk/Homework_CodeCamp6/CodeCamp#6 Homework/4-UX:UI/Readme.md

 ---

-## Lab slide 96 - Find a website which does not include 6 properties
+## Lab slide 96 - Find a website which does _NOT_ include 6 properties

 + Useful: knowledgeable
 + Usable: easy to use